While some have a great relationship with their mother-in-law, this is a relationship where boundaries are important.

 Depending on the relationship that you have with your partner and the relationship between your spouse and mother-in-law, would it be better for him or her to have the conversation?

-It may not always be easier to have the conversation with your parent directly but, with this instance, it’s less likely that your mother-in-law will think that you’re being controlling.
+It may not always be easier to have the conversation with your parent directly but, in this instance, it’s less likely that your mother-in-law will think that you’re being controlling.
 Coming directly from her son/daughter may be a better way to handle this.

 In some cases, this may not be possible.
 Your spouse may not see her meddling as being a problem or not be willing to have the conversation with her.
 While this doesn’t mean you should ignore the problem, make it clear to your spouse that if he/she won’t set those boundaries, then you will have to do it.